TraNequaFauntleroy/NeNesMind/README.md

 # How To Play

 When the page loads, NeNe's Mind will generate a random 4-digit number.
 It is YOUR job to guess that number, one digit at a time, within 10 guesses.
 Because NeNe really desires mental clarity, she will provide feedback to help you guess correctly.
 You will see hints such as, 'Too low!' or 'Too High!' to guide you, as well as a history of numbers guessed.
-Once you guess all 4 number correctly, you will be rewarded!
+Once you guess all 4 number correctly, you will be notified!
 Happy Guessing!

 # The Process *
 - Research